dhirentulsiani/E-Commerce-Data-Exploration-and-Analysis/README.md

 There are 9 tables containing information like: customer location, product descriptions, order data, etc.

+Another [dataset](https://sidra.ibge.gov.br/tabela/4714) used was for the population of cities in Brazil.

 ## About Olist:

 Olist connects thousands of smaller sellers/merchants/businesses to over 15 of Brazil's largest  e-marketplaces (Amazon, Americanas, etc.)